RichardPinheiro/tic-tac-toe/README.md

 ---

-## 🧠 How the AI Model Works
+## 🧠 How the AI Agent Works

-This project implements a **search-based AI reasoning model** using the **Minimax algorithm**.
+This project implements a **search-based AI reasoning agent** using the **Minimax algorithm**.
 The AI evaluates every possible future board state recursively, reasoning through the game tree to make an optimal decision at every turn.

 Rather than using hardcoded rules or heuristics, this AI:
 - Simulates future outcomes for each possible move